 Read PCDC’s comments on proposed changes to the CRA

 MAINTAINING THE HRSA LOAN GUARANTEE

 Ensure long-term federal funding for the HRSA Loan Guarantee Program.

 Many CHCs have difficulty obtaining affordable loans for their capital projects due to the variable nature of their revenue streams.
 The Health Resources and Services Administration (HRSA) Health Center Facility Loan Guarantee Program (LGP) enables health centers to access capital by backing the lender with an 80 percent loan guarantee, thereby unlocking previously unattainable revenue sources for CHCs.

 The LGP allows CHCs to expand and modernize their facilities — ultimately providing greater community access to primary care, dental, behavioral health, vision, and pharmacy services.
 PCDC strongly advocates for continued and increased congressional budget allocations to bolster this critical program.

-In 2017, PCDC completed financing for CrescentCare in New Orleans, LA.
+A cover story in The Novogradac Journal of Tax Credits featured PCDC’s financing for CrescentCare in New Orleans, Louisiana.
 Through over $21 million in NMTC financing, CrescentCare vastly expanded its primary care, dentistry, and pediatric offerings to a community hard-hit by Hurricane Katrina.